-Health Care Participant - 3 Credits
+NMNC 1220 Health Care Participant - 3 Credits

 Prerequisites: Admission into the nursing program.
-Successful completion of NSG 111 and NSG 111L and concurrent enrollment in NSG 126, NSG 126L, and NSG 127
+Successful completion of NMNC 1110 and NMNC 1135 and concurrent enrollment in NMNC 1210, NMNC 1235, and NMNC 1230

 This course introduces the nursing student to the attributes of the health care participant as an individual, a family, or a community.
-The student identifies personal values, beliefs, and attitudes regarding the health and wellness for the health care recipient.